bradymholt/geekytidbits.com/_posts/2016/2016-09-26-dotnet-core-react.md

 On the one hand, it is a bit overwhelming to keep track of all of this stuff and attempt to stay aware of it all.
 On the other hand, it's tons of fun to play with different things.

 Anyway, I bounced around some ideas, played with a few things and recalled my mental "I want to play with this" backlog and settled on building a SPA: [ASP.NET Core](https://docs.asp.net/en/latest/intro.html) on the server side for JSON/REST API and React as a web client.
 As I started setting up things, the application in particular quickly took a backseat to the technology stack setup itself.
 You know, getting the foundation laid with a skeleton/template project.
 That's ok, it was fun and I learned a bunch of new things along the way.
 I ended up building a template project to build stuff with going forward.
-I want to talk a bit about the process of getting this template project laid out.
+Here's the repository: [https://github.com/bradyholt/aspnet-core-react-template](https://github.com/bradyholt/aspnet-core-react-template).

 A few observations I had after going through the setup process: